Princess Henriette of Belgium: Life

-Henriette was a great sportswoman, and was often considered the best shot among royal women.
+Henriette was a great sportswoman, and was often considered the best shot among the Belgian royal women.
 On one occasion, she killed a stag that had already killed another, making her very popular in Belgian sporting circles.
 She even earned the sobriquet the "Sporting Duchess".
 In 1908, she accompanied her husband to the Rocky Mountains in the United States to shoot grizzly bears.

-She often did royal visits for her brother King Albert.
+Henriette often completed royal engagements for her brother King Albert.
 In 1914 for instance, she visited a hospital in Neuilly that was treating American troops.
 In two letters, Henriette and her sister-in-law Queen Elisabeth expressed their appreciation and asked for more support from the American Commission For Relief in Belgium, which had been giving donations to the Belgian people ever since the German invasion.

 Henriette Marie of Belgium died aged 77, on 28 March 1948, in Sierre, Valais, Switzerland.